mkrufky/libdvbtee/README.md

 When accessing the server via telnet, enter in the form 'command=argument' and press enter.

-This README file is a work-in-progress...
-I'll expand on this more soon.
+This README file is a work-in-progress.

 Michael Ira Krufky
 mkrufky at linuxtv dot org